To create your computing account, you’ll need your university ID number, which was included in your letter of admission.

 If you did not set up your computing account to check your admission status, you can also use the steps below to take care of this task.
 If you already have a computing account, you can follow the prompts to create your IU email account.

-- Exit.
-It may take up to two hours before you can log in to some services.
+Exit.
+It may take up to 24 hours before you can log in to some services.

 What to do if you have forgotten your ID or other information

 Forgot your 10-digit university ID number?
 If you are an ACP student, use the Information Recovery Form.
 All other students should first try the Student Self-Service University Lookup Form.
 If you still need assistance, please email the Office of Admissions at firstname.lastname@example.org.
 (In order to help you, we will request additional information.)